History of Thiruvananthapuram: Modern history

 During the reign of Maharaja Moolam Thirunal (1885–1924), a College of Fine Arts was opened here besides the several English, Malayalam and Tamil schools, all over the State.
 A large hospital with lying-in-facility and a lunatic asylum were also established in Thiruvananthapuram.
 The Trivandrum University College was started in 1873, with Dr. Read as its principal.
 A Law class was opened in Thiruvananthapuram in 1874, and the main building of the old Kerala Government Secretariat was designed and constructed by the Maharajah's chief engineer, Mr. Barton.
 Mr. Barton also improved the sanitation of the city.
-It was during the reign of Sri Moolam Thirunal (1885–1924), that the Sanskrit College, Ayurveda College, Law College and a second grade College for Women were started here.
+During the reign of Sri Moolam Thirunal (1885–1924), the Sanskrit College, Ayurveda College, Law College, and a second-grade College for Women were started here.
 A department for the preservation and publication of oriental manuscripts was also established.

 One of the significant aspects associated with Maharaja Sree Moolam Thirunal's reign was the inauguration of the Legislative Council in 1888.
 This was the first legislative chamber, instituted in an Indian State.
 The Sri Moolam Assembly came into being in 1904.
 The activities of the Indian National Congress echoed in Thiruvananthapuram and other parts of Kerala during the reign of Maharaja Sree Moolam Thirunal.
-The Thiruvananthapuram Municipality came into existence in 1920 as the first municipality in Travancore] region.
-After two decades, during the reign of Sree Chithira Thirunal, Thiruvananthapuram Municipality was converted into Corporation on 30 October 1940.
+The Thiruvananthapuram Municipality came into existence in 1920 as the first municipality in Travancore region.
+After two decades, during the reign of Sree Chithira Thirunal, Thiruvananthapuram Municipality was converted into a Corporation on 30 October 1940.

 During the regency of Maharani Setu Lakshmi Bai, the college for Women at Trivandrum was raised to the first grade.

 A political conference of the Congress was held in the city under the presidency of Dr. Pattabhi Sitaramaiah, in 1938.
-The period of Maharaja Sri Chitra Thirunal Bala Rama Varma who took the reigns of administration in 1931, witnessed many-sided progress.
+The period of Maharaja Sri Chitra Thirunal Bala Rama Varma who took the reins of administration in 1931, witnessed many-sided progress.
 The promulgation of the Temple Entry Proclamation (1936) was an act that underlined social emancipation.
 In 1937, a separate University for Travancore was started.
 That was later redesignated as the University of Kerala, following the formation of the State of Kerala in 1956.